Javid Parsa | CEO | Parsa Foods & Beverages, Srinagar, Kashmir | Part 2

 As the age of technology ushered in, we focused more on the development that happened around us and tended to forget our roots.
 I think we have been overwhelmed by so many things that were happening around us that we have and each day are easily let go of what our legacy had given us.

 But the good news is that many of our generations have realized the importance of what we had and are making serious efforts to retrieve it back.

 I certainly believe that technology is great, and it will help us to revive our identity if utilized properly.

 Q. What efforts do you make to preserve the culture of Kashmir alive?

-Unfortunately, off late modernization means speaking in English or in Hindustani (an amalgamation on Hindi and Urdu)!
+Unfortunately, off late modernization means speaking in English or in Hindustani (an amalgamation of Hindi and Urdu)!
 My opinion is that if we Kashmiris stop using our language, it will eventually die!

 Thus, this food joint will always welcome you with a hearty Kashmiri greeting and a warm Koshur atmosphere!

-Q. What is your vision for future and your message for the young generation?
+Q. What is your vision for the future and your message for the young generation?

 I envision a bright future not only for myself but for my society.
 I want a hundred more outlets all across not just owned by me, but by many women and men entrepreneurs.